FenyxInvincible/MacroJ/README.md

 ]
 ```

-Other macros are too specific for game, but could be used as example and found in `local.autohotkey.data.macro` package
+Other macros are too specific for game, but could be used as example and found in `local.macroj.data.macro` package

 # Limiting of macro execution by application
 By default, all macro will be executed for any active appliaction.